bahrus/trans-render/README.md

 It is deeply unfortunate that the DOM Query Api doesn't provide a convenience function for [finding the next sibling](https://gomakethings.com/finding-the-next-and-previous-sibling-elements-that-match-a-selector-with-vanilla-js/) that matches a query, similar to querySelector.
 Just saying.
 But some support for "cutting to the chase" laterally is also provided, via the "NextMatch" property in the NextStep object.

-At this point, only a synchronous workflow is provided.
+At this point, only a synchronous workflow is provided (exceeding when piercing into ShadowDOM).

 ## Syntax Example: